alabatie/nomad/README.md

 I designed the model architecture to take into account problem specificities:

 - to take into account the periodicity of the 3D cubes, I implemented a custom keras layer that first padded the input with periodic conditions, and then performed a standard convolution operation with a "valid" border condition
-- to deal with the heterogeneous inputs, I simply merged the output of the CNN processing of 3D cubes with secondary inputs, and this merged information was further processed by a feedforward network
+- to deal with the heterogeneous inputs, I simply merged the output of the CNN processing of 3D cubes with secondary inputs, and this merged information was further processed by a feedforward network.

 I made standard choices of model regularization with Batch Normalization layers in the CNN and Dropout layers between Dense layers.